Psychophysics: History

 order of strength.
 Nevertheless, that sort of response has remained popular in applied psychophysics.
 Such multiple-category layouts are often misnamed Likert scaling after the question items used by Likert to create multi-item psychometric scales, e.g., seven phrases from "strongly agree" through "strongly disagree".

 Omar Khaleefa has argued that the medieval scientist Alhazen should be considered the founder of psychophysics.
 Although al-Haytham made many subjective reports regarding vision, there is no evidence that he used quantitative psychophysical techniques and such claims have been rebuffed.

 Thresholds

-Psychophysicists usually employ experimental stimuli that can be objectively measured, such as pure tones varying in intensity, or lights varying in luminance.
-All the senses have been studied: vision, hearing, touch (including skin and enteric perception), taste, smell and the sense of time.
-Regardless of the sensory domain, there are three main areas of investigation: absolute thresholds, discrimination thresholds and scaling.
+Psychophysicists usually employ stimuli that can be objectively measured, such as pure tones varying in intensity, or lights varying in luminance.
+All the canonical senses have been studied: vision, hearing, touch (including skin and enteric perception), taste, smell, and the sense of time.
+Regardless of the sensory domain, there are three main areas of investigation: absolute thresholds, discrimination thresholds (e.g. the just-noticeable difference), and scaling.